 The Group currently holds two concession areas within Tunisia, through its operating subsidiary in Tunisia, Serinus Tunisia B.V. ("Serinus Tunisia").
 These concession areas both contain discovered oil and gas reserves and are currently producing.
 The largest asset is the Sabria field.
 Sabria is a large, conventional oilfield which the Group's independent reservoir engineers have estimated to have approximately 445 million barrels of oil equivalent originally in place.
 Of this oil in place only 1.7% has been produced to date due to a low rate of development on the field.
 Serinus has spent extensive time studying the best means of further developing this field and considers this to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to conduct further development operations including new wells.
-Due to a low rate of development on the field, Serinus has spent extensive time studying the best means of further developing this field and considers this to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to conduct further development operations.
+Due to a low rate of development on the field and considers this to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to be an excellent asset for remedial work to increase production and, on completion and, on completion of ongoing reservoir studies, to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to be an excellent asset for remedial work to increase production and, on completion of ongoing reservoir studies, to conduct further development operations.